jzzhen/jzzhen.github.io/resume/cpp.md

 _**Senior Software Developer - September 2012 to September 2013**_

 * Led development of Fraud Prevention service that support more than 10 million concurrent game players on Tencent Open Platform
-* Collaborated with IM-Department(QQ account) and Tencent Security Center that improved security of user's virtual property
 * Implemented low latency status query service using C++ on Linux, which performs 100,000 queries/sec with single machine
 * Automated processes of deploying, configuration for more than 100 machines of distributed system
 * Enhanced performance, stability of user behavior statistic system using C++, Lua, Redis